The Best Video Doorbells of 2021

 Additionally, the Nest Hello can detect package deliveries and send notifications to your phone when a package arrives at your front door.

 And although a paid Nest Aware subscription is required to access some of these features, the payment really enhances what this doorbell can do.
-Currently, a Nest Aware subscription starts at $6 per month (or $60 for the year) and comes with 30 days of video storage.
-Alternatively, the Nest Aware Plus plan includes 60 days of video history and 10 days of non-stop video recordings for $12 per month (or $120 for an annual subscription).
+Currently, a Nest Aware subscription starts at $6 per month (or $60 for the year).
 The paid service also includes intelligent alerts (like facial recognition) and the ability to create clips and timelapse videos to review or share with friends and family.
 Like Eufy, you can customize activity zones to avoid any false motion detection alerts.

-Eufy's Wireless Video Doorbell is basically the battery-powered version of our best value smart doorbell, the Eufy Video Doorbell.
-It displays the same clear 2K video during the day and at night, good two-way audio that's clear with minimal delays, and the set up was easy as pie.
-However, there are a few differences that set Eufy’s two video doorbells apart.
+The doorbell comes with two-way talk functionality that was clear and easy to use via Echo speakers and the Ring app.
+It also offers 1080p HD video, which is clear during the day.

-For starters, the battery operated Eufy Wireless Video Doorbell is bigger than your average video doorbell.
-At 5.5 inches tall and 2.1 inches wide, the doorbell is noticeably larger than the wired version, which is 4.8 inches tall by 1.7 inches wide.
-Additionally, the Eufy Wireless Video Doorbell comes with its own HomeBase hub that works much like an external hard drive.
-The hub houses your video clips at no cost using military-grade AES-256 data encryption that Eufy claims “ensures your footage is kept private on transmission and storage.”
-The HomeBase hub also plays as a chime sound when the doorbell is pressed, as do Amazon Echo speakers.
-You can also view a live stream of the doorbell's footage on displays like Google's Nest Hub Max and Amazon's Echo Show 5, but you can't talk to visitors at your front door via a smart display like you can with the best smart doorbell, the Arlo Essential Wire-Free Video Doorbell.
+The Ring Video Doorbell 3 Plus is pretty limited in terms of smart home functionality since it doesn’t work with Google Assistant or Siri—only Alexa.
+However, if your home is full of Alexa-enabled smart speakers, then the Ring Video Doorbell 3 Plus will fit right in.
+We paired the doorbell camera with several Echo speakers, which made announcements when visitors were at the door.
+We also tested it with the Echo Show 5, one of Amazon’s smart displays, and the doorbell camera’s live stream appeared on the screen once the doorbell was pressed.
+Additionally, the doorbell works well with Ring’s new plug-in chime.

-When the doorbell was pressed, I received alerts on my iPhone within seconds over both WiFi and cellular data, which is about on par with many of the doorbells we’ve tested.
-In the Eufy security app, available for download on iOS and Android devices, you can snooze doorbell alerts, view a calendar of the doorbell's event history, customize motion zones, and more.
+There are also new features like Alexa Greetings and Quick Replies.
+The built-in responses from Alexa offer added convenience when you can’t get to the door, including the option for visitors to leave a voice message, which you can quickly access in the Ring app.

-A recall has been issued by the U.S. Consumer Product Safety Commission for Ring Video Doorbells (second-generation) for a fire risk.
-"The video doorbell's battery can overheat when the incorrect screws are used for installation, posing fire and burn hazards," the notice says.
-"Consumers should immediately stop installing the recalled video doorbells and contact Ring for revised installation instructions or download them here," the statement continues.
-We'll continue following this story and update when we know more.
-For now, you can find more details here.
+Installation should take less than 10 minutes using existing doorbell wiring, but there is no battery option.
+A Satin Nickel faceplate adds to the premium feel, but while this is an impressive doorbell with tons of features, for most people its cost is simply too high to compete with our favorites in its class. .

 Keeping a look and feel similar to other Ring doorbells, the Ring Video Doorbell (second-generation)—not to be confused with the Ring Video Doorbell 2—is the younger sibling of Ring’s original Video Doorbell, released in 2014.
-The new second-gen doorbell camera is a noticeable improvement, offering 1080p resolution (up from 720p), clearer and crisper night vision, and two-way audio that’s loud and clear — all at a competitive price.
+The new second-gen doorbell camera is a noticeable improvement, offering 1080p resolution (up from 720p), clearer and crisper night vision, and two-way audio that’s loud and clear—all at a competitive price.

 The second-gen Ring doorbell comes with all of the drill bits and hardware necessary for quick and easy installation, as well as clear instructions for a simple setup.
 We like that it comes with the option for hardwiring or battery, but charging the battery can be a pain since you have to remove the entire doorbell.

-It doesn’t offer dual-band WiFi like the Ring 3 Plus and requires a 2.4GHz WiFi connection (as do the good majority of smart home gadgets).
-During our tests, the doorbell never lost its connection to WiFi and was reliable at sending timely notifications.
+It doesn’t offer dual-band Wi-Fi like the Ring 3 Plus and requires a 2.4GHz W-iFi connection (as do the good majority of smart home gadgets).

 A subscription plan is required to access features like 60-day video history, viewing missed alerts, sharing and saving clips, and Snapshot Capture, a feature that periodically captures images in between events throughout the day.
 The Ring Protect Basic plan costs $3 a month or $30 annually.
 The doorbell comes with a free, 30-day trial to give you a feel for all of the features before signing up.